-A third of the Indian population lives below the poverty line, many having to make do with less than a dollar a day.
+A third of the Indian population lives below the poverty line, and many must make do with less than a dollar a day.
 About half of the adult population is illiterate.
 The majority of people living in rural areas do not have access to clean water, proper wastewater management, or electricity – not to mention schools or hospitals.

-AMBOSS supports an Indian NGO, the Institute for Indian Mother and Child (IIMC), which has successfully managed several similar projects in the past and with whom we maintain close personal relations.
-We are planning a joint project with the IIMC to construct an elementary school in West Bengal.
+AMBOSS supports the Institute for Indian Mother and Child (IIMC), an Indian NGO that has successfully managed several similar projects in the past and with whom we maintain close personal relations.
+Together we are working on a joint project to construct an elementary school in West Bengal.

 Why a school?

-Several physicians working for AMBOSS have visited India on many separate occasions and have supported the IIMC and its founder, Dr. Sujit K. Brahmochary, in providing medical care to the those in need.
-The time they spend there and the incredible commitment of the IIMC’s employees and volunteers left a lasting impression that inspired the our team.
+Several AMBOSS physicians visited India on many separate occasions to support the IIMC and its founder, Dr. Sujit K. Brahmochary, and provide medical care to those in need.
+The time they spent there and the incredible commitment of the IIMC’s employees and volunteers left a lasting, inspiring impression.